TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/elixir/index.md/index.md

 Elixir editor.
 Copy the code into the editor and hit run.

 Alternatively, we can run the solution locally if we download the latest version of Elixir.
-After that, we’ll want to get a copy of the solution.
+After that, we'll want to get a copy of the solution.
 Assuming Elixir is in our path, all we have to do is run the following commands from the command line: